OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-08.md

 But on that day I will set apart the land of Goshen, where my people live, so that no swarms of flies will be there, so that you will know that I, the Lord, am in this land.

 ## Exodus 8:23
-I will make a distinction between my people and your people.
-This sign will occur tomorrow.’”
+I will show a difference between my people and your people.
+This sign will happen tomorrow.’”

 ## Exodus 8:24
 And the Lord did so.
 Dense swarms of flies came into Pharaoh’s palace and into the houses of his officials; throughout Egypt, the land was ruined by the flies.

 ## Exodus 8:25
-Then Pharaoh summoned Moses and Aaron and said, “Go, sacrifice to your God here in the land.”
+Then Pharaoh summoned Moses and Aaron and said, “Go, sacrifice to your God here in this land.”

 ## Exodus 8:26
 But Moses said, “That would not be right.
 The sacrifices we offer the Lord our God would be detestable to the Egyptians.
 If we offer sacrifices that are detestable in their eyes, will they not stone us?

 ## Exodus 8:27
-We must take a three-day journey into the wilderness to offer sacrifices to the Lord our God, as He commands us.”
+We must take a three-day journey into the wilderness to offer sacrifices to the Lord our God, as He has directed us.”

 ## Exodus 8:28
 Pharaoh said, “I will let you go to offer sacrifices to the Lord your God in the wilderness, but you must not go very far.
 Now pray for me.”